Top 10 ways to be more eco-friendly at home

 Change to LED light bulbs

 Smart light bulbs are another great idea.
-You can programme them to turn off when a room is empty, which could save you even more energy.
+You can programme them to turn off when a room is empty via an app, which could save you even more energy.

 10. Repurpose and upcycle, before recycling!